 Schedule Online Through SSC

 SSC stands for Student Success Collaborative and it is BGSU's online portal used to schedule advising and tutoring appointments.
 To access SSC, log-in to your MyBGSU and click on the SSC icon.
-For directions on how to schedule an appointment with your academic advisor through SSC, click here.
+Follow these directions on how to schedule an appointment with your academic advisor through SSC.

 Schedule On Your Phone Through the Guide Mobile App

 You probably downloaded and heard about Guide at SOAR.
 Guide is a mobile app that helps you create your educational journey from orientation to graduation.
 The app helps you schedule advising appointments, choose the right major, navigate requirements from financial aid to course registration, and stay on top of important dates and deadlines—all in the palm of your hand!
-For directions on how to schedule an appointment with your academic advisor through Guide, click here.
+For these directions on how to schedule an appointment with your academic advisor through Guide.

 As a student, you have clear responsibilities in the partnership with your academic advisor.
 To help guide you in this process, we have created the Advising Syllabus.